 There are also several varieties of pines that grow 3 needles per cluster.
 Pitch pine is one of these.
 These trees grow needles 2”-5” long with cones 1”-3” long that are significantly thorny to the touch.
-They’re found mostly in the southern northeastern United States, but can be found as far south as Georgia and eastern Tennessee.
-They thrive in areas most trees find difficult to propagate, such as in very dry and acidic soils.
+They’re found mostly in the southern, northeastern United States but can be found as far south as Georgia and eastern Tennessee.
+They thrive in areas most trees find difficult to propagate, such as in arid and acidic soils.
 Swamp and Longleaf are two other examples of pines with 3 per cluster.

-Spruce wood is an excellent tonewood, and is used in soundboards of several musical instruments such as the violin, guitar, and piano.
-The needles can be used to make tea and the shoots of new growth can even be made into a spruce tip syrup.
+Spruce wood is an excellent tonewood used in soundboards of several musical instruments such as the violin, guitar, and piano.
+The needles can be used to make tea, and the shoots of new growth can even be made into a spruce tip syrup.
 Just bring equal parts water and sugar to a boil, stir in spruce tips, and let steep overnight.
 They are also a popular Christmas tree, but their needles tend to be sharp to the touch and are not retained well once the tree is cut.

-Colorado Blue spruce trees have very sharp needles, one of the sharpest of all conifers, and its needles range from a very dark green to the classic bluish silver that makes these trees easily identifiable.
+Colorado Blue Spruce trees have very sharp needles, one of the sharpest of all conifers, and its needles range from very dark green to the classic bluish silver that makes these trees easily identifiable.
 The cones range from 2”-4” long with flexible scales and are pale brown when mature.

-Fir trees look very similar to spruce trees, which they are often confused with.
-Firs also have needles that are attached singly, but when the needles are removed, the twigs remain smooth.
-This is different from the Spruce, because the needles are attached by a base that resembles a small suction cup.
-A common way to differentiate a fir from a spruce is to take a needle and roll it between your fingers.
-Firs have very flat needles and do not roll between your fingers like spruce needles.
+Fir trees look very similar to spruce trees, which they are often confused with during the identification of evergreen trees.
+Fir trees also have needles attached singly, but when the needles are removed, the twigs remain smooth.
+This is different from the spruce because the needles are attached by a base that resembles a small suction cup.
+A common way to differentiate a fir from spruce is to take a needle and roll it between your fingers.
+Fir trees have very flat needles and do not roll between your fingers like spruce needles.

 Balsam fir trees have very dark green needles and have 2 white stripes underneath each needle.
 They have cones that are 1” to 3” long and grow upright on the branches.
 This is a distinctive feature that helps distinguish them from Spruce trees when the cones are present.
 Sometimes when the cones of a Fir tree have fallen apart upon ripening, the slender central core remains in an upright position.